Lacto fermented Fresno pepper hot sauce. I love a great hot sauce!

 - 1 cup water purified

 Make the brine

-- Make the brine by heating up 1 cup of purified water with 1/2 tablespoon of good quality sea salt.
-Stir the brine until salt is dissolved and let the brine cool to room temperature.1/2 tbsp sea salt, 1 cup water
+- Make the brine by heating up 1 cup of purified water with 1/2 tablespoon of good-quality sea salt.
+Stir the brine until salt is dissolved and let the brine cool to room temperature.1/2 tbsp sea salt, fine ground, 1 cup water

 - Place the sliced peppers and smashed garlic in a Mason jar.
-Pour brine into Mason jar, to cover the peppers and the garlic.
-Make sure peppers are covered with brine.2 each garlic cloves, 1 cup Fresno peppers
+Pour brine into the Mason jar, to cover the peppers and the garlic.
+Make sure peppers are covered with brine.2 garlic clove, 1 cup Fresno peppers

 - Ferment for 1 week or longer.
 Once fermentation is complete, drain and reserve brine and place peppers and garlic in a food processor, add brine as needed.
 Add brine a tablespoon at a time and blend until it reaches desired consistency.
 Transfer to a Mason jar cover with a lid and keep in the refrigerator.

 Chef's tip:Sriracha Style fermented hot sauce with honey - blend your fermented hot sauce with honey, add a little granulated sugar for additional sweetness and you have a great dipping sauce.